Prag8855/aab/content/guides/adhd-berlin-germany.md

 The ADHD diagnosis, therapy and medication are fully covered by your health insurance.
 There is only a 5€ deductible on each prescription.[^0]

 If you have [public health insurance](/glossary/gesetzliche%20Krankenversicherung), you must find a psychiatrist that accepts public health insurance.
+They are harder to find.

 If you have [private health insurance](/glossary/private%20Krankenversicherung), it's easier to find a psychiatrist and get an appointment.